ILDaviz/bavard/README.md

 > **Work in Progress**: This project is currently under active development.
 APIs may change.

-Bavard brings the elegance and simplicity of Laravel's Eloquent to the Dart ecosystem.
+Bavard brings the elegance and simplicity of Eloquent to the Dart ecosystem.
 It is designed to provide a fluent, expressive interface for database interactions, prioritizing developer experience and readability.

 ---